+Economic, social and environmental value

+North Coast Line

+Brible Island

-The project would provide faster and more reliable journey times for private and commercial users and would help lower crash rates.
+The project would deliver significant economic benefits in the form of travel time savings, with associated social and environmental benefits including reduced air and noise pollution and lower vehicle crash rates.

-The proponent's stated benefit-cost ratio is 4.6, with a net present value of \$1,871 million (7% real discount rate).
+The proponent's stated benefit-cost ratio is 1.5, with a net present value of \$262 million (7% real discount rate).